fr3e1/30-2-notes/Social 30-2/Unit 2/Chapter 6/Chapter 6.md

 ## 4. Tommy Douglas helped found the Canadian Commonwealth federation party.
 What are their goals?
 supplying suppliment and encrichment to canadians, get elected,

-eliminate domination of one class system over another, promote economic equality and nationalize the economy,
+eliminate domination of one [[Class system]] over another, promote economic equality and nationalize the economy,

 ## 5. How did political opponents portray the CCF?
 made CCF and tommy look bad through liberal friendly newspapers, opponents also made lies about the CCF